Meshal-AK/DoclerHoldingsQATest/README.md

 ```
 pageObjects -----> Contains the page objects of each web page of the test website
-Resources   -----> Base.js --Initializes the webdriver
+resources   -----> Base.js --Initializes the webdriver
-Tests       -----> Contains jest configurations and controls the timeout
+tests       -----> Contains jest configurations and controls the timeout
             -----> Contains all the cucumber and jest test
-Config      -----> Contains one enviroment variables, the test url
+config      -----> Contains one enviroment variables, the test url
 ```